Chesham: The town in times of war

 The records of the Posse Comitatus for Chesham in 1798 recorded over 800 men between the ages of 16 and 60 enrolled in a militia to defend the town in the event of invasion by Napoleon I or to deal with civil unrest.
 Less than 50 years later, in 1846, a similar register of 22 able-bodied men had been assembled to form the Chesham troop of the Royal Buckinghamshire Yeomanry which coincided with the billeting of troops from the 7th Queen's Own Hussars passing through the town on their way to Ireland.

 During the First World War, 188 servicemen from Chesham lost their lives (see Landmarks).
 Alfred Burt, a corporal in the Bedfordshire and Hertfordshire Regiment from Chesham, received the Victoria Cross for his actions in September 1915.
 The town provided temporary quarters for several regiments including the Kings Royal Rifles and the Royal Engineers honed their bridge building skills in local parks.
-In 1919, two 'Victory Oaks' were planted in the town: one was planted by Margot Cavendish, Lady Chesham of Latimer House, Latimer, Buckinghamshire, and Major Lionel de Rothschild; the other by Mr. and Mrs. Lowndes (former owners of Lowndes Park), and Mr. and Mrs. Byrne (the chairman of Chesham Urban District Council and his wife).
+In 1919, two 'Victory Oaks' were planted in the town.

 Over the duration of the Second World War, 80 servicemen lost their lives.
-Air raid shelters were built by the Council in 1940, although the official view was that the town was unlikely to be targeted since its was not a strategic location.
-In fact at the end of the war it was estimated that 45 bombs fell in the Chesham area, killing at least nine people.
+Air raid shelters were built by the Council in 1940, although the official view was that the town was unlikely to be targeted since it was not a strategic location.
+An estimated 45 bombs fell in the Chesham area, killing at least nine people.